martingtaylor/dcpp/README.md

 ### Deployment Design:
 The application has to demonstrate:
-* Basic Security isolation via a Reverse Procy.
+* Basic Security isolation via a Reverse Proxy.
 * Load-Balancing and multi container deployment, using DOCKER containers and a SWARM installation, running on a small network of a single Manger and Worker node.

 ### VM Instances